travis-ci/docs-travis-ci-com/user/reference/trusty.md

   - /user/workers/standard-infrastructure/
 ---

+> Trusty is EOL by Canonical, try updating to a newer image and see our [Trusty to Xenial Migration Guide](/trusty-to-xenial-migration-guide).

 ## What This Guide Covers

 This guide provides a general overview of which packages, tools and settings are